 Next, we are scheduling the Differential Backup Job to run Every Day at 3:31:59 PM

-As we don’t have time to wait for weekdays, and weekends.
-Let me start the Job by right-click on the Job and select Start Job at Step.. option from the context menu.
+We don’t have time to wait for weekdays and weekends.
+Let me start the Job by right-clicking on the Job and select Start Job at Step.. option from the context menu.

-As you can see, our Job is executed successfully.
+As you can see, our Job executed successfully.